The pain of living with migraine can be compounded by misunderstanding from our friends, family and colleagues

 Migraine isn’t as bad you say it is

 Move Against Migraine members agreed that it was common for people around them to not believe the magnitude of the disability associated with attacks.
 Bridget shared with the group that migraine looks different for everyone and that “just because someone’s co-worker’s sister’s friend has migraine does not mean they have a clue of what migraine is really like.”
 She’s right and in situations like these, it’s important to express that there are different types of headache disorders and migraine in one person has no bearing on what migraine might look like in someone else.
-Like every disease, there is a spectrum of illness – some are more severely affected than others.
+Like every disease, there is a spectrum of illnesses – some are more severely affected than others.
 Moreover, even in the same individual, the severity of attacks vary from one to the next – similar to other diseases such as asthma where one attack resolves within minutes without treatment while the next could put you in the emergency department or in the ICU on a ventilator.